 Is Baby Eczema Caused by Allergies?

 Many mums worry: “Is baby eczema a sign of allergies?”
 Not always.
 Some babies with eczema do also have food sensitivities or seasonal allergies, but not all.
-Eczema itself isn’t an allergy — it’s an overactive skin response.
+While eczema isn’t caused by food allergies, damaged skin barriers may increase the risk of food sensitisation, especially in early life (Tsakok et al., 2016).

 Baby Eczema and Food Allergies

-For some babies, eczema may get worse after certain foods are introduced, particularly cow’s milk, eggs, or soy.
+Research shows that infants with early signs of skin barrier dysfunction are more likely to develop both eczema and food sensitivities later on (Kelleher et al., 2016), making daily skin support even more important.
 This doesn’t mean every child with eczema has a food allergy.
 But if you notice a clear pattern (like flare-ups right after a new food), it’s worth keeping a food diary and speaking with your GP or a dietitian before cutting anything out.

 Baby Eczema and Breastfeeding

 Mums often ask whether their own diet while breastfeeding can affect their baby’s eczema.
 For some families, avoiding specific foods in mum’s diet may help, especially if there’s a known allergy.
-But for most, breastfeeding provides comfort and important immune support — and shouldn’t be stopped unless advised by a health professional.
+Breastfeeding has been shown to provide protective immune benefits and may reduce the risk of eczema in early infancy (Lodge et al., 2015).
+It also provides comfort for your little one and shouldn’t be stopped unless advised by a health professional.

 Some mums also find flare-ups calm with richer products, like our best cream for nappy rash or a nourishing beef tallow balm.
 Exploring tallow balms can help you choose something that suits your baby’s skin.